seam

 ### Using The Binary

-You may use it by doing
+You may use it by passing in a file and piping from STDOUT.

 ```sh